Louisiana’s Driver Laws That Are Most Likely to Affect Your NOLA Car Accident

-When you or a loved one is involved in a car accident, a whole lot changes.
-Maybe you were driving to work, home, or your child’s school when, in the blink of an eye, things become shattered and you’re left rattled.
+Auto accidents can be life altering.
+In the wink of an eye you could find yourself in an auto accident.
 What do you do now?
 How do you know if any of this was your fault?
-And, most importantly, how do you go about getting the rightful compensation that you may deserve for the damages that you’ve sustained?
+How do you go about getting the rightful compensation that you may deserve for the damages that you’ve sustained?

-In your post-accident research, you may be overwhelmed to learn that car accident laws in New Orleans are not always easy to understand.
+While researching, you may be overwhelmed to learn that car accident laws in New Orleans are not always easy to understand.
 And, so much of what may be legally applicable is case-by-case specific.
-That’s why it’s so crucial to understand the basics of Louisiana’s car accident laws and the gravity of your own car accident – that is, what it could mean for you and your family in the future.
+That’s why it’s so crucial to understand the basics of Louisiana’s car accident laws.
+It could mean everything for you and your family in the future.
 And finally, it is important to contact an attorney who can assist you every step of the way throughout this difficult time.

 Louisiana Employs the “Fault” System

-After you’ve been in an accident, the first thing you need to know is that our state uses an “at-fault” system when evaluating accidents for insurance claims purposes.
-Generally speaking, the fault framework is as follows: In incidents involving two or more drivers, the at-fault driver is held financially responsible (either partially or fully) for the injuries and damages incurred.
+After you’ve been in an accident, the first thing you need to know is that our state uses an “at-fault” system.
+This means, when evaluating accidents for insurance claims purposes.
+Most of the time, with incidents involving two or more drivers, the at-fault driver is held financially responsible (either partially or fully) for the injuries and damages incurred.

-While all states have different criteria for determining the levels of negligence involved in accidents (and how much financial payout will result from said negligence ratios between the drivers), it’s important to know, first and foremost, that Louisiana requires some fault to be proven before payouts can be made.
+All states laws differ when it comes to determining the levels of negligence involved in auto accidents.
+Louisiana State law requires some fault to be proven before payouts can be made.

 Pure Comparative Fault: Fault, but Some Leniency Allowed